-The risk of suicide seems to be higher earlier in the course of the illness, so early recognition and intervention may help prevent it.
+The risk of suicide seems to be higher earlier in the illness, so early recognition and help may prevent it.

 If you're feeling suicidal or you're having severe depressive symptoms, contact your GP, care co-ordinator or the local mental health emergency services as soon as possible.